telerik/winforms-docs/editors/datetimepicker/raddatetimepicker-properties.md

         Me.RadDateTimePicker1.DataBindings.Add(New Binding("NullableValue", Me.myList, "EndTime", True, DataSourceUpdateMode.OnPropertyChanged))
     End Sub
-    '#End Region

-    '#Region "initialization"
-    Private initialDateTime As Date

-    Private Sub Form1_Load(ByVal sender As Object, ByVal e As EventArgs) Handles Me.Load initialDateTime = Me.RadDateTimePicker1.Value

-        AddHandler RadDateTimePicker1.ValueChanged, AddressOf radDateTimePicker1_ValueChanged
-    End Sub
-    '#End Region

-    '#region valueChanged
-    Private suspendValueChanged As Boolean = False

-    Private Sub radDateTimePicker1_ValueChanged(ByVal sender As Object, ByVal e As EventArgs) Dim dt As Date = Me.RadDateTimePicker1.Value
-        Dim sp As TimeSpan = dt.Subtract(initialDateTime)

-        If Not suspendValueChanged Then
-            Dim provider As MaskDateTimeProvider = (TryCast(Me.RadDateTimePicker1.DateTimePickerElement.TextBoxElement.Provider, MaskDateTimeProvider))
-            If provider.List(provider.SelectedItemIndex).type = PartTypes.Minutes Then
-                suspendValueChanged = True

-                If sp.Ticks < 0 Then
-                    For i As Integer = 0 To 3
-                        Me.RadDateTimePicker1.DateTimePickerElement.TextBoxElement.Down()
-                    Next i
-                End If

-                If sp.Ticks > 0 Then
-                    For i As Integer = 0 To 3
-                        Me.RadDateTimePicker1.DateTimePickerElement.TextBoxElement.Up()
-                    Next i
-                End If

-                initialDateTime = Me.RadDateTimePicker1.Value

-                suspendValueChanged = False
-            End If
-        End If
-    End Sub
     '
 ````

 {{endregion}}

-*

-__Editing Date and Time in RadDateTimePicker.__
+* __Editing Date and Time in RadDateTimePicker.__

-              To use RadDateTimePicker as date and time editor you need to enable embedded __TimePicker__
-              and set the desired mask that shows the time parts.
+To use RadDateTimePicker as date and time editor you need to enable embedded __TimePicker__ and set the desired mask that shows the time parts.
-            #_[C#]_

 {{source=..\SamplesCS\Editors\DateTimePicker2.cs region=ShowTimePicker2}}
 {{source=..\SamplesVB\Editors\DateTimePicker2.vb region=ShowTimePicker2}}